tstillwell/catalog_web_app_flask/README.md

 and as a reminder, you should have the `client_secrets.json` file that was exported from Google after registering the app.
+Without this file, Google AUTH2 login will not work.

 Both `config.ini` and `client_secrets.json` belong
 in the main app directory (with main.py).